mattzeunert/react-with-context/README.md

 ## Contributing

 Use `babel --out-file WithContext.dist.js src/WithContext.js` to compile the component.
+Then run `npm test`.